WOMEN'S HEALTH ISSUES

 Please note that we do not accept for review clinical case reports or standard literature reviews.
 Systematic literature reviews that include data syntheses (rather than just summaries of published work), and translational and implementation research studies are welcome.

-Women's Health Issues 1-year 2011 impact factor is 1.61.
-It is ranked 3rd out of 38 journals in the Women's Studies category of the Journal Citation Reports published by Thomson Scientific.
-The 2011 5-year impact factor is 2.078, also ranking it 3rd out of 38 journals in the Women's Studies category.
+Women's Health Issues 1-year 2014 impact factor is 2.330.
+It is ranked first out of journals in the Women's Studies category of the Journal Citation Reports published by Thomson Scientific.

 WHI invites manuscripts reporting the results of original research on topics in women's health care and policy related to diverse health conditions and issues.
 The Journal is particularly interested in receiving original manuscripts that contribute to our understanding of:

-Questions about the appropriateness of a topic for Women's Health Issues may be directed to the editor at WHIeditor@gwu.edu.
+Questions about the appropriateness of a topic for Women's Health Issues may be directed to the editor at .

 For detailed Author Instructions regarding manuscript preparation, please visit Author Instructions.